matt-curtis/zemel/README.md

 `StringSource` values can be created from string literals, so when you write `select("person")` `"person"` automatically gets turned into a `StringSource`.

-Most of the time you don't need to think about this, but it's worth keeping in mind in case you need to explicitly pass `String` to an API that accepts `StringSource` values, or have a UTF-8 character buffer hanging around that you want to pass directly.
+Most of the time you don't need to think about this, but it's worth keeping in mind in case you need to explicitly pass `String` to an API that accepts `StringSource` values, or have a UTF-8 character buffer hanging around that you want to pass to Zemel directly.

 ## Working with names

-XML involves thinking about names a bit, so let's talk about them.
+XML involves thinking about names a bit.
+Let's talk about it.

 In XML, elements and attributes — the two things you'll care about most often — have names.
 Names have two components: a namespace, and a local name (local name means "local to its namespace.")